stablekernel/aqueduct/source/docs/http/threading.md

 As a general rule, start with N-1 isolates, where N is the number of processors on the machine.
 Use `wrk` and Observatory to profile your application and tune accordingly.
 In a multi-instance environment, remember that the total number of database connections is MxN, where M is the number of machines and N is the number of isolates.

-If you find yourself in a jam where IO would be better served reducing an isolate and CPU would be better server by increasing an isolate, you may consider using database connection pooling across isolates.
+If you find yourself in a jam where IO would be better served less isolates, but CPU would be better served by more isolates, you may consider using a database connection pool isolate.